Peergos/Peergos/index.md

 #### An end-to-end encrypted, peer-to-peer file storage, sharing and communication network.

 Peergos is designed to give you back control over your data.
-It is open source, self hostable file storage.
+It is an open source, secure, self hostable file storage and sharing platform.
 All your files are encrypted locally and your private keys never leave your machine.

 <p>